-Tibbetts: Government to amend Traffic Law
+Tibbetts: Government to change Traffic Law

 Speeding through an area marked as a school zone in the Cayman Islands could soon cost motorists their driver’s license, government officials confirmed last week.